Rymill Park: Location, facilities, use

 The park is bordered by East Terrace, Dequetteville Terrace, and Rundle and Bartels Roads.
-It is in close proximity to the Adelaide Botanic Garden, Hutt Street, Rundle Park and Victoria Park.
+It is in close proximity to the Adelaide Botanic Garden, Hutt Street, Rundle Park, and Victoria Park.

-Rowboats are available for hire at the park's kiosk, exclusively for use on the park's lake.
-After a long closure after the death of its previous owner, the kiosk reopened as "Loch & Quay" in late 2018, with an upmarket menu.
+A shallow artificial lake was built in the park in 1960.
+Rowboats have been available for hire at the park's kiosk, exclusively for use on the lake.
+The lake underwent renovations from August 2023, and reopened in April 2024.